ajmal017/amp/documentation/technical/metadata_handling.md

 - Ideally we would like to have each data source to be available both historically and in real-time
   - On the one side, only the real-time data can inform us about:
-    - publication delay,
+    - Publication delay,
-    - reliability of the downloading process
+    - Reliability of the downloading process
-    - delay to acquire the data on our side
+    - Delay to acquire the data on our side
-    - throttling, ...
+    - Throttling, ...
   - On the other side, we would prefer to do the additional work of putting data in production (with all the on-going maintenance effort) only when we know this data is useful for our models or can be sold
   - We need to strike a balance between these two needs

 - Currently we track these activities into GitHub tasks
   - We use the `DataEncyclopedia` and `etl_guides` to track data source available and APIs

 ## Transform data into P1 representation